cpswarm/swarm_functions/task_allocation/README.md

 #### Subscribed Topics
 * `bridge/events/cps_selection` ([cpswarm_msgs/TaskAllocationEvent](https://cpswarm.github.io/cpswarm_msgs/html/msg/TaskAllocationEvent.html))
-  The topic for receiving the bids of the auction from other CPSs.
+  The the bids of the auction from other CPSs.
 Messages are exchanged between CPSs using the [CPSwarm Communication Library](https://github.com/cpswarm/swarmio).

 #### Published Topics
 * `cps_selected` ([cpswarm_msgs/TaskAllocatedEvent](https://cpswarm.github.io/cpswarm_msgs/html/msg/TaskAllocatedEvent.html))
-  The topic for announcing the UUID of the CPS that won the auction to the other CPSs.
+  The UUID of the CPS that won the auction to the other CPSs.
 Messages are exchanged between CPSs using the [CPSwarm Communication Library](https://github.com/cpswarm/swarmio).

 ### bid_action
-The bid_action node offers the `task_allocation_bid` action server that acts as bidder in the task allocation auction opened by another CPS.
+The `bid_action` node offers the `task_allocation_bid` action server that acts as bidder in the task allocation auction opened by another CPS.
 When the action is called, it computes a bid for the task based on its location.
 The bid value is inversely proportional to the distance between the CPS and the task.
 It publishes the bid and waits until the auction ends.
 If the CPS has won the auction, the action server goal succeeds, otherwise it is aborted.

 #### Action API
-The bid_action node provides an implementation of the SimpleActionServer to provide the task allocation auction process.
+The `bid_action` node provides an implementation of the SimpleActionServer to provide the task allocation auction process.
 It takes in goals containing cpswarm_msgs/TaskAllocation messages.

 ##### Action Subscribed Topics
 * `cmd/task_allocation_bid/goal` ([cpswarm_msgs/TaskAllocationActionGoal](https://cpswarm.github.io/cpswarm_msgs/html/action/TaskAllocation.html))